 Window Well Installation Costs

 A window well is the excavated area surrounding your egress window.
-These structures can be as simple or high-end as you’d like, ultimately determining your price point.
+These structures can be as simple or as high-end as you’d like, ultimately determining your price point.
 The main thing to know when budgeting for a window well is that you’ll likely need to hire a land surveyor and general contractor.
 The surveyor will ensure your property’s foundation and drainage system can handle the installation.
 Meanwhile, the contractor will remove dirt around the window area, create a new opening, and install the well.

 Consider the rough estimates below for the project.
-Factor in the price of the window and any labor fees for a more realistic picture of your total costs.
+Factor in the price of the window and any labor fees for a more realistic picture of your total project costs.

 Additional Egress Window Installation CostsCost Per Window